For Each¶

 You then use a for-each block, with expression state.urls, and with target block a Core Loop with a web scraping tool.

-The expression resolves to a list of 2 items, so the Core Loop block will be called twice.
+The expression resolves to a list of three items, so the Core Loop block will be called three times.

 You configure the For Each block with the_url as the “Input variable name”.
 This means that for each iteration, there will be a variable the_url available for CEL templating, containing the URL for this particular iteration.